daos-stack/daos/NewDocs/DAOS Docker.md

 Once the image has been created, a container will need to be started to run the DAOS service.

 ### Setting Hugepages
-At this stage, depending on how hugepages is configured, you may or may not get errors, so for consistency, we will configure hugepages before running the docker image:
+At this stage, depending on how hugepages is configured on your system, you may get errors when the `docker run` command is issued.
+So for this demonstration we will configure hugepages before issueing the `docker run` command:

+We set the hugepages by using the following commands
 ```bash
 echo 1024 | sudo tee /proc/sys/VM/nr_hugepages
 cat /proc/meminfo | grep Huge